arturjzapater/chitchat-client/README.md

 The application's [index](src/index.tsx), as well as its [store](src/store.ts) and [reducer](src/reducer.ts) are located at the root of the [src](src) folder.

-In addition, the [public](public) folder contains the html template and the [config](config) folder contains configuration files for webpack and babel.
+The [public](public) folder contains the html template.
+The [config](config) folder contains configuration files for webpack and babel.
+It also contains the file [server.js](config/server.js), which exports an object with the poperty `url`, which is the url where the server is deployed.